 For purposes of the statement of cash flows, cash equivalents are defined as investments with original maturities of 90 days or less, which are readily convertible to known amounts of cash.
 The City considers all pooled cash and investments (consisting of cash and investments and restricted cash and investments) held by the City as cash and cash equivalents because the pool is used essentially as a demand deposit account from the standpoint of the funds.
-The City also considers all non-pooled cash and investments (consisting of cash with fiscal agent and restricted cash and investments held by fiscal agents) as cash and cash equivalents because investments meet the criteria for cash equivalents defined above.
+The City also considers all non-pooled cash and investments (consisting of cash and restricted cash and investments held by fiscal agent) as cash and cash equivalents because the criteria for cash equivalents defined above.

-2. MEASURE B FUNDS
+2. MEASURE BB FUNDS

-Under Measure B, approved by the voters of Alameda County in 1986 (ACTA Old Measure B) and in 2000, (ACTIA Measure B), the City receives a portion of the proceeds of an additional one-half cent sales tax to be used for transportation-related expenditures.
-This measure was adopted with the intent that the funds generated by the additional sales tax will not fund expenditures previously paid for by property taxes but rather would be used for additional projects and programs.
+Under Measure BB, approved by the voters of Alameda County in November 2014, the City receives a portion of the proceeds of an additional one-half cent sales tax to be used to fund the 30-year transportation expenditure plan.
+This measure was adopted with the intent that the funds generated by the additional sales tax will not fund expenditures previously paid for by property taxes.